contao/docs/docs/manual/_index.en.md

 - In "Settings/Search", enter an abbreviation: e.g. `@doc`.
 - Restart the browser and search in the address bar for e.g.:
 - `@docs inserttags`

+For newer versions:
+- Go to this page
+- Right click in the address bar
+- In the context menu that opens, last line: `Add "Search Contao manual"`.
+- In the address bar, search for e.g.: `inserttags`
+- Below the address bar, a menu will open where you can also find the Contao icon at the bottom of the page, under `Search once with:`.
+- Click on the Contao icon and a tag will be added to the left of the search term: `Contao manual`
 {{% /expand %}}

 {{% expand "Browser Chrome" %}}